 Some CPAP machines have other features as well, such as heated humidifiers.
-CPAP machines are small, lightweight, and fairly quiet.
-The noise that they make is soft and rhythmic.
+CPAP machines can be small.
+They are also lightweight and fairly quiet.

-CPAP often is the best treatment for obstructive sleep apnea.
+CPAP is often the best treatment for obstructive sleep apnea.
 Sleep apnea is a common disorder that causes pauses in breathing or shallow breaths while you sleep.
-As a result, not enough air reaches your lungs.
+As a result, not enough oxygen reaches your lungs.